Women Leadership of the HPS

 Return to TOC

-Director Kimberlee Jane Kearfott (1992–1995)
+Kimberlee Jane Kearfott (Director 1992–1995)

 Dr. Kim Kearfott, ScD, CHP, is a board-certified radiation safety specialist at both the practitioner (NRRPT) and professional (CHP) levels.
 She is a tenured full professor of nuclear engineering and radiological sciences at the University of Michigan with a doctor of science degree from Massachusetts Institute of Technology (MIT) with a doctoral minor from Harvard School of Public Health (nuclear medicine imaging, medical physics, radiation biology).
 She also earned a master of engineering degree in nuclear engineering from the University of Virginia in nuclear reactor safety.
 Kim received the National Science Foundation Presidential Young Investigator, the Society of Nuclear Medicine Tetalman Memorial, the Health Physics Society (HPS) Elda E. Anderson, and the American Nuclear Society (ANS) Women's Achievement and Rockwell Lifetime Achievement awards.
 She is a Fellow of the HPS, the primary scientific organization of radiation protection specialists in the United States.
 She has served on the national board of directors of both the ANS and the HPS.
 She completed training in the first class of Federal Emergency Management Agency (FEMA) radiological operations support specialists (ROSS).